Must-Do Family Activities in Florida

-In the Sunshine State, your kids can meet Shamu and Mickey Mouse, for sure.
+In the Sunshine State, your kids can meet Mickey Mouse, for sure.
 But they can also meet an astronaut at the Kennedy Space Center and a professional baseball player at a spring training game.

 Here, kids can swim with dolphins and manatees, see real live alligators, and snorkel surrounded by colorful tropical fish.
 They can experience fun, hands-on exhibits at kid-friendly museums, aquariums and zoos.

 Here are some places that just shouldn't be missed while in Florida.

 Beloved cartoon characters, exotic animals and killer whales.
 Scream-inducing, stomach-turning roller coasters, magical fairylands and realistic simulators.
 Fireworks parades and light shows.
 Stunning costumes and talented dancers and singers.
 This is the world of Florida theme parks -- sensory overload and excitement like nothing your kids have ever experienced.
 Theme parks are a must do in Florida.

 The Orlando area is theme park central, home to the Walt Disney World Resort (including Magic Kingdom Park, Epcot, Disney's Hollywood Studios and Disney’s Animal Kingdom); Universal Orlando Resort (including Universal Studios Florida and Universal's Islands of Adventure); and SeaWorld Aquatica and Discovery Cove.

 In nearby Winter Haven, LEGOLAND Florida is a family favorite, filled with rides for little ones and even a waterpark.